ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 # Creating SDS block volumes
 {: #creating-sds-block-volume}

 Create a SDSaaS volume by using the UI, CLI, or API.
-You can create a volume as part of instance provisioning, as a stand-alone volume that you can later attach to an instance, or by restoring from a snapshot.
 {: shortdesc}